-Protein and many other protein-based products like our Quick Protein Oats, Protein Pancakes, Mug Cakes and Whey Hot are best enjoyed as per the directions on the back of the packet.
+Protein and many other protein-based products like our Quick Protein Oats, Protein Pancakes, Mug Cakes and Protein Hot are best enjoyed as per the directions on the back of the packet.
 However we still, quite often receive feedback about certain products that you don’t find overly pleasing as directed.

 So assuming you measure out and weigh your liquids and powders spot on, there are just a few other factors that might be the reason for your trouble.

 This goes for all of our shakes including WPI, WPC, Earth Protein, Total Meal Replacement, Muscle Food 101, Thermowhey and Protein Matrix.
 We recommend using 300ml of water to 30g of protein powder (unless otherwise stated).